iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 ## Build Custom Preprocess Pipeline

-After data partition, the train set and test set should be preprocessed into sutiable data type and shape for machine learning models.
-The train set and test set should also be preprocessed seperately to avoid leaking test sample infomation into the train set.
-If we scale data using both train set and test set, the scaling will ultimately be impacted by some test samples, which is not disired.
-To avoid the leakage, `scikit-learn` provides pipeline functionality that allows different treatments on train set and test set using `fit_transform()` and `transform()` as demostrated in the code below:
+After data partition, the train set and test set should be preprocessed into suitable data type and shape for machine learning models.
+The train set and test set should also be preprocessed separately to avoid leaking test sample information into the train set.
+If we scale data using both the train set and test set, the scaling will ultimately be impacted by some test samples, which is not desired.
+To avoid the leakage, `scikit-learn` provides pipeline functionality that allows different treatments on train set and test set using `fit_transform()` and `transform()` as demonstrated in the code below:

 ```python
 # preprocessor is a custom pipeline for preprocessing data